leanprover-community/blog/posts/basic-probabliity-in-lean.md

 variable {Ω : Type*} [MeasurableSpace Ω] {P : Measure Ω} [IsProbabilityMeasure P]
 ```
 The class `MeasurableSpace Ω` defines a sigma-algebra on `Ω`.
 We then introduced a measure `P` and specified that it should be a probability measure.
-If we want to work on `ℝ` the typeclass inference system will find `[MeasurableSpace ℝ]` on its own.
+If we want to work on `ℝ` or another well known type the typeclass inference system will find `[MeasurableSpace ℝ]` on its own.
 We can write simply
 ```lean
 variable {P : Measure ℝ} [IsProbabilityMeasure P]
 ```